-Pulpit Rock is a 3.9 mile loop trail located near Hamburg, Pennsylvania that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible year-round.
+Pulpit Rock is a 3.9 mile moderately trafficked loop trail located near Hamburg, Pennsylvania that features a great forest setting and is rated as moderate.
+The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
 Dogs are also able to use this trail.

-A great hike to a view From the gate follow the road up to the Appalachian Trail, follow the white blazes through the switch backs then climb to the summit of Pulpit Rock
+From the gate follow the road up to the Appalachian Trail, follow the white blazes through the switch backs then climb to the summit of Pulpit Rock.

 Great hike, I've done this particular site about 5 or 6 times.
 Lots of people there this time, which takes away from it a bit in my opinion.
 Everybody we came across was friendly though, and appeared to following the "Leave No Trace" principle.
 Definitely recommended.
 The view is phenomenal.

 Very popular site,get there early if you want a good parking spot.

 Very pet friendly,almost every one I saw had a pet.

 Not too steep of a climb,but it will still get your heart rate pumping.

 Great view at the top,sat and had lunch there.
 I would totally do this trail again.